 Greece’s luxury real estate market has quietly crossed a threshold that separates emerging opportunities from established powerhouses.
-The transformation isn’t subtle or speculative, but it’s quantifiable and documented through hard transaction data showing Greek properties now command prices comparable to the Mediterranean’s most prestigious destinations.
+The shift isn’t subtle or speculative.
+It’s quantifiable and backed by hard transaction data showing Greek properties now command prices comparable to the Mediterranean’s most prestigious destinations.

 According to the new “Voices of Affluence” survey by Greece Sotheby’s International Realty, prime and super-prime housing across Greece has reached price parity with long-established luxury markets including Ibiza, Mallorca, Tuscany, and Dubai’s coastal zones.

-What makes this moment particularly compelling for investors isn’t just the achievement of elite pricing but rather the combination of premium valuations with substantial growth runway.
-Despite reaching price parity with established markets, Greece’s luxury property sector generates only about €1 billion annually, representing merely 2% of the estimated €50 billion Mediterranean luxury real estate market.
+What makes this moment so compelling for investors isn’t just the achievement of elite pricing.
+It’s the combination of premium valuations with substantial growth runway still ahead.
+Despite reaching price parity with established markets, Greece’s luxury property sector generates only about €1 billion annually, capturing roughly 2% of the estimated €50 billion Mediterranean luxury real estate market.

-Ultra-high-net-worth individuals from over thirty countries are increasingly viewing Greece as a first-choice destination rather than an alternative to more established markets.
+Ultra-high-net-worth individuals from over thirty countries are increasingly viewing Greece as a first-choice destination rather than a fallback from more established markets.
+The mindset shift is real, and the capital flows are starting to confirm it.

-Survey data shows that 63% of UHNWIs express intent to purchase property in Greece, with international buyers accounting for 67% of respondents led by the United States at 12%, the UK at 10%, France at 8%, and Germany at 7%.
-Greek domestic buyers make up the remaining 33%, demonstrating that this isn’t a story of local wealth recycling but rather genuine international capital inflows reshaping the market.
+Survey data shows that 63% of UHNWIs express intent to purchase property in Greece, with international buyers accounting for 67% of respondents.
+The US leads at 12%, followed by the UK at 10%, France at 8%, and Germany at 7%.
+Greek domestic buyers make up the remaining 33%, which tells you this isn’t a story of local wealth recycling.
+It’s genuine international capital flowing in and reshaping the market from the ground up.

 Table of Contents